frankkode/sawasawa-market/README.md

 ## Acknowledgements

 - The tutors, mentors and support staff at [Code Institute][5]
-- My mentor Anthony Ngene
+- My mentor Anthony Ngene who helped me keep my priorities in order, and how to hundle security vulnerability.
 - My wife Yvette Iradukunda who encouraged me and support me in different ways

 ## Disclaimer